Back Lawn - N-Ext Only Applications

 So to follow along with what I did I’ve taken bits and pieces of videos where the back lawn is either shown or talked about or sprayed, etc.

 I’ve also laid out the apps and rates as I have them recorded in my Lawn Journal.
 (I was using the old red one back then).
-Additionally, I made a supporting video just today that goes along with all of this.

 This video here (time stamped to take you to the exact part) is where I set up the strategy for the back lawn: